talon-one/commercetools-talonone-accelerator/README.md

 ## Getting started

-Apply all the following sections in sequence to configure and install the connector.
+Apply all the following sections in sequence to configure and install the accelerator.

 ### Installing the tools